quixio/quix-docs/docs/platform/tutorials/sentiment-analysis/twitter-data.md

 ## Fetching the tweets

 You are going to be using a prebuilt library item for fetching the tweets.
-The default search parameters for the library item search for anything to do with Bitcoin.
+The default search parameters for the library item search for anything to do with Bitcoin, using the search term `(#BTC OR btc OR #btc OR BTC)`.
 It's a high-traffic subject and great for this demo.
+However, if you are on the Quix free tier, you might find it better to use a lower-traffic subject, as less CPU and Memory resource can be allocated to a deployment on this tier.
+To do this, you can edit the `twitter_search_params` field in the library item to contain a different search term, such as `(#rail OR railway)`.
+This will create less load on the sentiment analysis microservice.

 Follow these steps to deploy the Twitter data source: